MicrosoftDocs/memdocs/sccm/mdm/deploy-use/migrate-import-data.md

     - Objects that you did not select do not display on the **Collect** data page.
     - You can run the tool again for objects that were not collected or that you cancelled during the collection process.

-### Step 2: Resolve issues and select the objects to import
+### Phase 2: Resolve issues and select the objects to import
-In step 2, you review the objects found by the tool, resolve issues that prevent the object from being imported to Intune, and select the objects to import.
+In phase 2, you review the objects found by the tool, resolve issues that prevent the object from being imported to Intune, and select the objects to import.
 If you fix issues, return to the **Discover environment** page of the wizard to re-discover the objects.
 5. Click **Next** to review the collected objects.
 An item selection page is available for each collected object type.

 > [!Tip]